ngadiyar93/ngadiyar93.github.io/index.md

 ## Disclaimer
 The opinions expressed here represent my own and not those of my employer/associates/research group.
 The author is not to be held responsible for misuse, reuse, recycled and cited and/or uncited copies of content within this website by others.

-(c) Copyright Nishanth, Sept 2020;
+(c) Copyright Nishanth, Dec 2020;

-Last updated on 07-Sept-2020; Next scheduled update: Thanksgiving 2020
+Last updated on 31-Dec-2020; Next scheduled update: Memorial Day 2021